dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q13.md

-( ) One cluster represents the Stringle strings that were easier to guess, and the other represents the Stringle strings that were harder to guess.\
+( ) One cluster represents the Stringle strings that were easier to guess, and the other represents the Stringle strings that were harder to guess.
-( ) One cluster represents the family members who are better Stringle players, and the other represents the family members who not as good.\
+( ) One cluster represents the family members who are better Stringle players, and the other represents the family members who not as good.
-( ) One cluster represents the Stringle strings that had duplicated letters, and the other represents the Stringle strings that had distinct letters.\
+( ) One cluster represents the Stringle strings that had duplicated letters, and the other represents the Stringle strings that had distinct letters.
 ( ) One cluster represents the family members who play Stringle more often, and the other represents the family members who do not play as often.

 # BEGIN SOLUTION

+One cluster represents the Stringle strings that were easier to guess, and the other represents the Stringle strings that were harder to guess.

+TODO

 # END SOLUTION